-In this paper, two models are presented: one is based on an inadmissible heuristic to the real goal as a distraction, and another is similar to Yue Yang and etc’s ambiguity model that choosing the actions that maximize the entropy from the observer’s angle of vision.
+In this paper, two models are presented: one is based on an inadmissible heuristic to the real goal as a distraction, and another is similar to the ambiguity model(Yue, et al, 2020) that choosing the actions that maximize the entropy from the observer’s angle of vision.
 But our model only uses a one-q table.
 Since Yue’s model needs to train a Q-table for each real goal and bogus goals, it may fall into the curse of time complexity when there are too many goals, our model rescues it from it, with a little trade-off of deception ability.
 Furthermore, since only one table is trained, the total amount of information is reduced, thus less risk of information leak.

 There are three evaluation metrics used.
 The proportion of exposed paths, probability of the real goal in the observer’s point of view, and cost of the pathing.
-The results show that comparing to ambiguity model, the heuristic model has the lowest cost but most exposed paths and highest probability of the real goals, and the entropy model has very close performance in these three metrics even the time of training is n times less than the ambiguity model where n is the number of goals.
+The results show that comparing to ambiguity model(Yue, et al, 2020) , the heuristic model has the lowest cost but most exposed paths and highest probability of the real goals, and the entropy model has very close performance in these three metrics even the time of training is n times less than the ambiguity model where n is the number of goals.

 2 Background